florez-carlos/dotfiles/README.md

 :information_source: If using Ubuntu as the SSH client, follow [these instructions](#adding-an-ssh-key) to add the SSH key to the SSH agent in order to connect to the remote machine.

-# Adding an SSH key
+# Adding an existing SSH key
 > <em>Ubuntu</em>